About me

 I write about animals, autism, disability, trauma, and grief.

-I was headhunted for a PhD scholarship (Australian Research Council grant) and am now completing a PhD in Animal Studies, Disability Studies, and Indigenous Studies at Monash University.
-My thesis traces power and privilege across the lines of species, class, gender, race, and ability, is more broadly about autism and animal rights, with a case study of deer on Yuin, Birrpai, and Worimi Country.
+I was headhunted for a PhD scholarship (Australian Research Council grant) and am now completing a PhD in Critical Animal Studies, Disability Studies, and Indigenous Studies at Monash University.
+My thesis traces power and violence across the lines of species, class, gender, race, and (dis)ability.

 My work has been published by the Sydney Morning Herald, New York Post, Canberra Times, news.com.au, ABC, SBS, Hireup, and WWDA and others.